Sometimes the best running interval workouts are the ones that can create the least amount of mental resistance.

 Fartlek is simply changing up the speeds at which you run just as it is in a race.

-You will always be challenged in a race and being able to alternate the paces you are running at will add to your strength by using these running interval workouts.
+You will always be challenged in a race.
+In addition to that, being able to alternate the paces you are running at will add to your strength.

-You have to teach yourself to react to pace changes in training so that when you experience it in the race you will be able to sustain the effort with no added stress.
+You have to teach yourself to react to pace changes in training.
+So, when you experience it in the race you will be able to sustain the effort with no added stress.

 3. 6x1mile repeats on the track with lessening rest as fitness builds